intarchboard/draft-iab-privacy-partitioning/draft-kpw-iab-privacy-partitioning.md

 Oblivious DNS over HTTPS {{?ODOH=RFC9230}} applies the same principle as Oblivious HTTP, but operates on DNS messages only.
-As a precursor to the more generalized Oblivious HTTP, it relies on the same HPKE cryptographic primatives, and can be analyzed in the same way.
+As a precursor to the more generalized Oblivious HTTP, it relies on the same HPKE cryptographic primitives, and can be analyzed in the same way.

 ## Privacy Pass